rodrigo-wong/Codellab-IDE-MERN/README.md

 # Codellab-IDE
-A full stack web-based python IDE in which multiple users can create or join rooms to collaboratively work on the same editor.
+A full stack web-based python IDE in which users can create or join rooms to collaboratively work on the same editor.

 Tech stack: MongoDB, ExpressJS, NodeJS, React